Valentin23/Artwork-dApp/README.md

-# Artwork - An Ethereum learning DAPP (Verisart Blockchain challenge)

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is an dApp that it's made to interract with Metamask via Web3.
-In this app one can create his own artworks, edit them and delete them if one wishes to.
+In this app one can create his own artworks, edit and delete them.
 One can also buy an artwork from another user as long as he is willing to pay for the price of it (in Ether).
 All the photos of the artworks created on the dApp are stored on an IPFS server usign Infura node network.